5 Tips for When Your Newborn Meets Friends and Family

 Recognize When Your Baby is Overwhelmed

-For a baby who has been at home with one or two primary caregivers for a few months, a room full of people could easily get overwhelming.
-Use the 5 S’s (swaddle, suck, side, sway and shhh) to reduce external stimulus and calm baby.
-Also considering creating a relaxation space wherever you are traveling.
+For a baby who is used to being at home with one or two primary caregivers, a room full of people could easily get overwhelming.
+Use the 5 S’s (swaddle, suck, side, sway and shhh) to help calm baby.
+Also considering creating a relaxation space if you are traveling for your newborn to meet friend and family.
 This can be a space for you, your baby, and partner to relax and get away from the crowd.
 Consider inviting in one or two people at a time, rather than passing baby around.
 Bring a portable crib or bassinet to make this space a safe one for baby to sleep in.
-And, just like feeding times should stay as consistent as possible, try to make nap times consistent as well.
+Just like feeding times try to make nap times as consistent as possible.

 Make an Exit Strategy